ouspg/CryptoCourse/Week5Exercises/README.md

 This week’s exercises focus on keyed hashes and authenticated encryption.

+You can find related information from the book in pages 127-162.

 ## Grading

 You are eligible for following points from the exercise.
 Previous task(s) should be completed before going further.